 A Rider of the Sixties

-The story is full of snippets of bush lore and Australian idiom.
+The story has lots of bush lore and Australian idiom.
 Its description of how an Irishman, most probably with little or no swimming ability, and his horse crossed the Snowy River in full flood stands as one of the great narrative pieces of Australian literature.

-First Published in: January 1904 as A New Year’s Dawn, a three-part serial
+First Published in: January 1904 as A New Year’s Dawn, a serial

 First Publication: The Leader

 Second Published in: November 1937 as A Rider of the Sixties

 A Rider of the Sixties was republished in 1986 in The Peculiar Honeymoon and other writings.

 The Trustee of The Mary Grant Bruce Family Trust owns the extant copyrights to A Rider of the Sixties and A New Year’s Dawn.